geommills/esrileaflet3JS/README.md

 # esrileaflet3JS

 Basic Esri-Leaflet/three.js hybrid example.
-This is a basic Node.js application that is designed to support the following use case:
+This is a basic Node.js application that is designed to support the following use cases and technical requirements:

 * Integrate a 2d and 3d view based on a map extent
 * Support ArcGIS.com base maps